dankamongmen/notcurses/doc/man/man1/tfman.1.md

 **-V**: Print the program name and version, and exit with success.

 **-h**: Print help information, and exit with success.

+**-q**: Don't wait for any input, and don't use the alternate screen.

 files: Files to render.